bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step5.md

                   --pattern @@@@AWS_SECRET_KEY@@@@ --macro TENANT_INFO s3_secret_key

-<br>Generate the final application package and execute the startscripts when a virtual cluster is created using this application</b>
+<br><b>Generate the final application package and execute the startscripts when a virtual cluster is created using this application</b>
 <br>appconfig autogen --generate
 <br>appconfig package